codyhxyz/money/README.md

 ## What this isn't

 `teller-cli` is not a budgeting app.
 It is not a YNAB or Rocket Money replacement.
 It just prints transaction and balance data to the console.
+The design philosophy for this tool was inspired by Mario Zechner's pi: keep the system as minimal as possible, with an eye for making it modular and extensible.
+AI agents can use this to do awesome stuff.
+You can't imagine all of what users will want from it, so don't overbuild.
+Restraint enables users to extend your tool into their own bespoke software.

 ## Getting Started